 Clear goals put down on paper guarantee that you’ll be asking the right questions and won’t miss anything while collecting information.
-Patti Phillips recommends elaborating objectives from the top and then go down the list, starting from ROI metrics and finishing with learners’ reaction to the training.
+Patti Phillips recommends elaborating objectives from the top and then go down the list, starting from ROI metrics and finishing with learners’ reactions to the training.

 |Learning objective example|

 |Level 4: Results||Reduce the number of defective items by 20% in 12 months.|

 |Level 2: Learning|